Seb Dance: European Parliament

 He also sat on the European Parliament Committee on Development (DEVE), overseeing the spending commitments and priorities of the EU's development budget; the European Parliament Committee on Industry, Research and Energy (ITRE), as well as the European Parliament Committee on Agriculture and Rural Development (AGRI).

 Dance was appointed as a shadow rapporteur for the revision of the National Emissions Ceiling Directive (NECD), which aimed to improve levels of air quality by regulating the emissions of harmful pollutants.
 This was a particularly important issue for London, where over 3,000 people are dying prematurely each year as a result of exposure to poor air quality.
 He became the S&D spokesperson on air quality following his appointment as a Shadow Rapporteur on the NECD.

 In response to the Volkswagen emissions scandal, the European Parliament voted to set up a committee of inquiry to look into the scandal, the extent to which EU institutions acted on knowledge of the presence of software to limit emission abatement technology in the automotive industry, and to provide recommendations for EU institutions and Member States on how to prevent a similar scandal in the future.
 Dance was appointed as the Co-ordinator for the Progressive Alliance of Socialists and Democrats (S&D) Group in the European Parliament's Committee of Inquiry into Emission Measurements in the Automotive Sector (EMIS).
 In this role, he chaired the delegation of S&D MEPs in the committee and was the group's spokesperson on the committee.

 In the 2014 Parliament, Dance was appointed as the Rapporteur for the DEVE Committee for delivering the UN's Sustainable Development Goals (SDGs).
 The "Dance Report" provided the European Parliament with its first blueprint for delivering the SDGs across all areas of the Parliament's work, as well as holding the other EU institutions to account on their programmes for delivering the SDGs.

 Dance was also a shadow rapporteur on a proposal for an integrated approach to tackle the link between conflict and the trade of minerals extracted from affected areas.

-He supported Owen Smith in the 2016 Labour Party (UK) leadership election.
+He supported Owen Smith in the 2016 Labour leadership election.

 In February 2017, he held up a placard directed at UKIP MEP Nigel Farage, saying "He's lying to you" when Farage made a speech to the EU Parliament defending Donald Trump's 90-day ban on immigrants from seven countries entering the United States.
 UKIP MEP Bill Etheridge consequently wrote to Antonio Tajani (President of the European Parliament) to complain about the incident, claiming that it was "disgusting behaviour" and "pathetic".
 Dance later wrote to Tajani, saying he apologised for the method, but not the message.

 Dance has been a consistent supporter of the EU and the need for multilateralism to combat extremism and climate change, and was a vociferous opponent of Brexit.

-At the beginning of his second term in 2019 he was elected as a Vice-Chair of the ENVI Committee.
+At the beginning of his second term in 2019, he was elected as a Vice-Chair of the ENVI Committee.